 Today, visiting Bruges with kids or without is like visiting a real-life medieval Disneyland.
 The Flemish architecture, canals, well-preserved buildings and artworks, museums, and the lovely scale of the city make it unique in Belgium and in Europe.
 It can get busy, but the beauty of Bruges makes a visit completely worth it.
 Follow this list of the top 6 things to do in Bruges for families, and you’ll fall in love with the city too.

 If the crush becomes too much, simply turn the corner and leave the main square and tourist attractions.
 Wander along the narrow side streets and lanes where only the locals go.
-And don’t worry about getting lost.
+Appreciate the medieval buildings in Bruges and don’t worry about getting lost.
 Guide yourself by the church spires and you’ll easily find your way back to the Grand Place.

 Use the Map Below to Search for Hotel and Short-Term Rental Options